Arcade-Classics/Arcade-Classics/README.md

 This extension is written in React Tpescript and uses a Firebase Realtime Database to manage leaderboards.
 Please make sure you are familiar with these technologies before contributing.

+The code here is missing comments and a few other nice to haves for contributors, we are working on adding these soon.

 ## Building

 1. Download and uncompress the source code.